pinskylab/pinskylab_methods/README.md

 ### field

 This folder contains scripts used in the Philippines by the Leyte team to input and process data sheets.
-It also contains data from the temperature loggers and GIS data.
+It also contains data from the temperature loggers and GPS data.

 ### genomics